the fresh films reviews

 Review

 Martin Scorsese draws inspiration from Jean-Luc Godard in this thematic follow-up to Who's That Knocking at My Door.
-We're brought back to New York's Little Italy where small time crooks and gangsters try to find a way to enjoy life – or rather get by.
-It is a film filled with realism, which at times is stirring, but the unnarrative, dense tone makes it a strenuous experience, especially as Scorsese centres the film's conflict around a no-good character whom nobody really cares for (and understandably so).
-Harvey Keitel's is by far the film's most interesting character, and it is through him, in the more lenient scenes, that Mean Streets comes alive in its atmospheric portrait.
-Scorsese shows abundances of flair and technical resourcefulness, but the film is too tapered and laborious to really attract.
-There is no joy in front or behind the camera, and the film is more style than substance.
-Helped by Paul Schrader, Scorsese had a lot more to say with Taxi Driver three years later.
+We're brought back to New York's Little Italy, where small-time crooks and gangsters try to find a way to enjoy life – or rather get by.
+The film has a stripped-down realism, which is at times stirring, but its unnarrative, dense tone makes it a strenuous experience, especially as Scorsese centres the film's conflict around the no-good Johnny Boy (Robert De Niro), whom nobody really cares for – and understandably so.
+Harvey Keitel's character is by far the film's most interesting, and it is through him, in the more relaxed moments, that Mean Streets comes alive as an atmospheric portrait.
+Scorsese demonstrates an abundance of flair and technical resourcefulness, but the film is too tapered and laborious to truly engage.
+There is little joy either in front of or behind the camera, and the result is ultimately more style than substance – more snapshot than complete work of art.
+With Paul Schrader's help, Scorsese had far more to say with Taxi Driver three years later.

 [BACK TO INDEX]